DeveloperHHT/Defect-Detection-using-Deep-Learning/README.md

 ### 2-)It is better to set data(images or photos) 80% train and 20% test.
 Test images must be different from train images.
 More images, better model.

-### 3-)Go to the code and change the "folderdirec tory".
+### 3-)Go to the code and change the "folderdirectory".
 Must be valid directory of the project folder.

 ### 4-)You can also customize epoch count and model name that will be created.